Primal-Attention: Self-attention through Asymmetric Kernel SVD in Primal Representation: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we verify the effectiveness of our Primal-Attention applied in Transformers on four well-established benchmarks: time series, long sequence modeling, reinforcement learning, and computer vision.
-Notably, we consider two types of Transformers applied with our Primal-Attention, i.e., PrimalFormer (Primal.) and Primal.$+$. \textit{i)} In PrimalFormer, Primal-Attention~\eqref{eq:outputs:Primal-Attention} is applied to all attention layers, regularized with the KSVD loss \eqref{eq:obj:std}.
+In this section, we verify the effectiveness of our Primal-Attention applied in Transformers on {five well-established benchmarks: time series, long sequence modelling, reinforcement learning, image classification and language modelling.} Notably, we consider two types of Transformers applied with our Primal-Attention, i.e., PrimalFormer (Primal.) and Primal.$+$. \textit{i)} In PrimalFormer, Primal-Attention~\eqref{eq:outputs:Primal-Attention} is applied to all attention layers, regularized with the KSVD loss \eqref{eq:obj:std}.
 This setup is preferred when data shows relatively strong low-rank structure or the model redundancy is quite substantial. \textit{ii)} Primal.$+$ refers to the baselines from the Transformer family with the last layer replaced by our Primal-Attention, which is in favour in large-scale data and complicated tasks where less information compression is desired in the learning, especially in shallower layers.
-To specify the Transformer backbone, we denote our method by `` Primal.$+$Backbone'' herein.
+To specify the Transformer backbone, we denote our method by ``Primal.$+$Backbone'' herein.
 Primal.$+$ serves as a flexible variant combined with different Transformer backbones, and with KSVD optimization applied through an implicit low-rank regularization loss, advocating to learn more informative features, as in Figure~\ref{fig:overview:low-rank}.
-The two main hyper-parameters of our method are the regularization coefficient $\eta$ in \eqref{eq::objective_function} and the number of projection directions $s$ of KSVD in \eqref{eq:ksvd:lssvm:std:attention}. {In data-dependent projections with $f(X)$, we in this paper take a subset of $X$ by uniformly sampling $n=\min\{s*10, N\}$ points from $X$ for efficiency aspects. } More details are given in the Supplementary Material.
+The two main hyper-parameters of our method are the coefficient $\eta$ in \eqref{eq::objective_function} and the number of projection directions $s$ of KSVD in \eqref{eq:ksvd:lssvm:std:attention}.
+In data-dependent cases with $f(X)$, we take a subset of $X$ by uniformly sampling $n=\min\{s*10, N\}$ points from $X$ for efficiency aspects, {as the main patterns of a matrix can be retained with random linear projections shown by the Johnson–Lindenstrauss lemma~\cite{lindenstrauss1984extensions}.} Details are given in the Supplementary Material.

 \paragraph{UEA Time Series Classification} UEA Time Series Classification Archive~\cite{bagnall2018uea} is the benchmark for the evaluation on temporal sequences.
 Following~\cite{wu2022flowformer}, we select 10 multivariate datasets with pre-processed data according to~\cite{zerveas2021transformer}, and employ 2-layer Transformer as backbone with the hidden dimension 512 on 8 heads and the embedding dimension 64 for self-attention. {The hyper-parameter search of our method is with $\eta\in\{0.1, 0.2, 0.5\}$, $s\in\{20, 30, 40\}$.} Experiments are run on one NVIDIA Tesla P100 SXM2 16GB GPU.